 - Iowa Code Chapter 28E, Joint Exercise of Governmental Powers

 - The document outlining the Memorandum of Understanding between Extension Councils and Iowa State University Extension and Outreach

 - Extension Council Job Description

 - Budgetary Responsibilities

 - The council develops and approves the budget.
-For more information see Budget Information on the Extension Finance page.
+For more information see Budget Information on the County Services page.

 - The extension law requires a complete report of financial transactions to be published for the 12 month period beginning July 1 through June 30 of the following calendar year.

 - Extension Council role in Program Planning (page 19)

 - With the lead of the Regional Director, the extension council will give input and evaluation into the program planning process.
 According to Iowa Code, extension councils are responsible for cooperative extension service's programs and policies and that they are consistent with pertinent federal and state laws and regulations on nondiscrimination regarding race, color, national origin, religion, sex, age, and disability.

 - Outlines agenda items that councils may wish to discuss during specific times of the year.
 These may be found in the County Extension Council Refernce Manual Appendices (select Appendix 6.3).